 Preservation, Growth, or Project: How to Know Which Engagement You Need

-- 5 min read
+- 8 min read

-By Thomas Garner, Co-Founder, Pine & Marsh
+By Thomas Garner, Co-Founder

 Most outdoor operators evaluating a marketing agency do not actually know what they want to buy.
 They know there is a problem — the website is outdated, the phone is quieter than it was three years ago, a competitor has started showing up in ChatGPT answers — but they do not know whether the right response is a website rebuild, a full retainer, a discrete project, or something else entirely.

 We have built our engagements to make that decision easier.
 Instead of offering fifteen overlapping packages, we offer three engagement shapes, each designed to match a specific situation an operator is actually in.
-Our 2,206-outfitter Southeast audit confirms what we see every week on calls: operators are not failing for want of effort — they are running structurally misaligned engagements.
+This post walks through what they are, which one fits which situation, and how to tell which one is right for you.

 Preservation is for the established operation that needs to defend its position in the new search era without disrupting what is already working.